dronekit/dronekit-python/docs/guide/auto_mode.rst

         distancetopoint = get_distance_metres(vehicle.location.global_frame, targetWaypointLocation)
         return distancetopoint

-The function determines the current target waypoint number with :py:func:`Vehicle.commands.next <dronekit.lib.CommandSequence.next>` and uses it to index the commands to get the latitude, longitude and altitude of the target waypoint.
+The function determines the current target waypoint number with :py:func:`Vehicle.commands.next <dronekit.CommandSequence.next>` and uses it to index the commands to get the latitude, longitude and altitude of the target waypoint.
 The ``get_distance_metres()`` function
 (see :ref:`guided_mode_copter_useful_conversion_functions`) is then used to calculate and return the (horizontal) distance from the current vehicle location.